Frequently asked questions

 Where we fall down is on the god-bit, the hierarchical church bit, the "our rules are the only rules" bit, the "our holy book is right, all the others are wrong" bit, the discrimination against others and the general miserableness ("thou shalt not ...") that is associated with some religions.

 God is a truth - there have always been gods

-We are happy for you to believe in a god if you feel the need for one - we don't feel such a need.
+We are happy for you to believe in a god if you feel the need for one - but that does not make it a "truth".

 We wonder who first came up with the idea of gods to explain the gaps in our understanding of the world?
 This "god of the gaps" seems to have fewer and fewer places to hide these days.